-What Activities are Available for my Children?
+What Activities Are Available for My Children?

-Participating in a single parent support group will provide your children an opportunity to associate with peers who are going through similar life challenges.
+Participating in a single parent support group will provide your children with an opportunity to associate with peers who are going through similar life challenges.
 Some support groups even provide group counseling for older children and access to art therapy activities for younger children.
 Look for activities that meet both the overall interests and the age-levels of your children.

-What are the Dues?
+What Is the Fee?

 Most single parent support groups collect dues monthly or yearly, which go toward the cost of programming.
 Many single parent support groups also offer additional benefits, such as a magazine subscription to a single parent publication or access to a members-only area of their web site.
 Knowing what you get for the cost will help you determine whether the fees are worth your investment.

-What if I Can't Find a Single Parent Support Group in my Area?
+What if I Can't Find a Single Parent Support Group in My Area?